Droei/rogue-notes/readme.md

 - rooms gotta be big
 - Auto lock on to help power fantasy
 - Deck building with weapons abilities and ally deployables?
+- New options over raw stat upgrades
+- Cards can chain into other overpowered combo's